Home is where the heart is… but is Heartland the best fit for your business?

 |Toast POS||Hospitality-focused approach||Visit Toast POS’s site|

 As we’ve already said, there’s a lot to love about Heartland Payment Systems.
-It tops slick POS software with even slicker mobile payments hardware, while (after an admittedly steep learning curve) it now sets the standard for data security.
+It tops slick POS software with even slicker mobile payments hardware, all while (after an admittedly steep learning curve) setting the standard for data security.

 Heartland’s customer support is excellent, and its commitment to supplying merchants with a fair deal is well-documented.
 So much so, actually, that Heartland champions its own ‘Merchant Bill of Rights’ – a manifesto promising greater transparency regarding the fees and middlemen involved in credit card processing.